 The Language of Fire is another retelling of the story of St. Joan of Arc, the Catholic teenager from the village of Domremy, who turned the tide in the Hundred Years War, saving France from English occupation.

-Born in 1412 in Domremy, to Jacques and Isabelle D'Arc a peasant farmers.
-Joan was the youngest in her family with three brothers and a sister.
-Joan excelled at spinning and sewing and it was her nature to be prayerful, to help in all the family chores and to care for the poor.
+Born in 1412 in Domremy, to Jacques and Isabelle D'Arc, peasant farmers, Joan was the youngest in her family that included three brothers and a sister.
+Joan excelled at spinning and sewing and it was her nature to be prayerful, to help in all the family chores, and to care for the poor.
 She was known to frequent the parish church and to pray.
-When she was thirteen-years-old Joan became aware of a voice accompanied by a flash of light that spoke to her.
-In her vision she saw St. Michael the archangel who bid her to be a good girl and who told her that St. Catherine and St. Margaret would soon come to her.
-When the two saints first appeared to her they were gentle in their request that she go see the dauphin and that she secure and army from him to lift the siege at Orleans.
+When she was thirteen-years-old Joan, became aware of a voice accompanied by a flash of light that spoke to her.
+In her vision, she saw St. Michael the Archangel who bid her to be a good girl and who told her that St. Catherine and St. Margaret would soon come to her.
+When the two saints first appeared to her, they were gentle in their request that she go see the dauphin and that she secure an army from him to lift the siege at Orleans.
 These initial visions happened in 1425 and continued for the next three years, growing more insistent.

-With great reluctance, Joan began to speak of her visions, so that she could act on starting her mission to save France.
-In 1428, when Joan was seventeen she was pressed to marry receiving an offer from a suitor whom her parents encouraged.
-However, Joan knew she would never be able to carry out her mission if this were to happen so she refused the man who offered marriage.
+With great reluctance, Joan began to speak of her visions, so that she could act on them and begin her mission to save France.
+In 1428, when Joan was seventeen, she was pressed to marry, receiving an offer from a suitor whom her parents encouraged.
+However, Joan knew she would never be able to carry out her mission if this were to happen, so she refused the man who offered marriage.
 She even had to travel to the ecclesiastical court in Toul where she won her case.

-The French now laid siege to Orleans.
+By this time, the French had laid siege to Orleans.
 If Orleans was lost, France would fall to the English.
 Joan's voices insisted that she must save Orleans.
 The second part of her mission was to take the heir to the French crown, Charles VII to the city of Rheims to be crowned.
 This would mean clearing the way to Rheims and removing the English from the city.
-To accomplish all this she was to start by meeting with Robert de Baudricourt.
+To accomplish all this, she was to start by meeting with Robert de Baudricourt.
 Her voices now insistent, Joan knew she had to act.
 So began her mission which would ultimately succeed, but lead her to martyrdom.

 Discussion